 You must draft a proposal for a project that you want to do in the company/organisation.
 Use the Internship/Graduation Project Approval Form, which can be found on the portal along with explanatory notes.
-Describe your project as thorough and extensive as possible.
-The Internship Coordinator will check whether the company/organisation meets the applicable conditions.
+Describe your project thoroughly and as extensively as possible.
+The Internship/graduation coordinator will check whether the company/organisation meets the conditions.
 These conditions are: